lablup/backend.ai/docs/user-api/exec-query.rst

      - A constant string ``"query"``.
    * - ``code``
      - ``str``
      - A string of user-written code.
        All non-ASCII data must be encoded in UTF-8 or any format acceptable by the kernel.
    * - ``runId``
      - ``str``
-     - A string of client-side unique identifier for this particular execution (run).
+     - A string of client-side unique identifier for this particular run.
-       The client should keep the same value until this execution completely finishes with ``finished`` at the result's ``status`` field.
-       Also, the client should use a new value for the subsequent executions.
+       For more details about the concept of a run, see :ref:`code-execution-model`.
+       If not given, the API server will assign a random one in the first response and the client must use it for the same run afterwards.

 **Example:**